huynguy-db/arcion-docs/content/docs/sources/source-setup/SAP_ASE.md

       ```

     {{< hint "warning" >}}
+  **Important:**
-  **Important:** The `fetch-interval-s` parameter determines interval between each CDC fetch cycle.
+  1. The `fetch-interval-s` parameter determines interval between each CDC fetch cycle.
 Always make sure to keep its value above or equal to `10`.
 For more information, see [Limitations](#limitations).
+  2. Always enable heartbeat table.
+Otherwise, truncation point does not move forward.
     {{< /hint >}}

     #### Limitations
     - You can run only one Extractor thread for each SAP ASE database.
 You can run multiple snapshot tasks in parallel.
     - DDL Replication isn't supported.
-    - Running Merge operations during CDC will result in a non-recoverable error.
-To bring the Target back in sync, you'll need to run reinit or full snapshot again.
+    - Running [`merge` operations](https://help.sap.com/docs/SAP_ASE/e0d4539d39c34f52ae9ef822c2060077/ab389f37bc2b10149bb5c3bafec694a1.html?version=16.0.4.2) during CDC results in a non-recoverable error.
+To sync the target database again, you must run `reinit` or `full` snapshot again.
-    - View Replication is not supported for realtime but possible for snapshot.
+    - View Replication is not supported for real-time replication but possible for snapshot replication.
-    - In order to avoid clogging source database, we need to set `fetch-interval-s` to a value greater than or equal to `10` seconds.
-This will pause the Extractor thread for `fetch-interval-s` seconds before extracting the next batch of logs.
+    - To avoid clogging source database, we need to set `fetch-interval-s` to a value greater than or equal to `10` seconds.
+This pauses the Extractor thread for `fetch-interval-s` seconds before extracting the next batch of logs.
     - It's not possible to manually reset truncation point.

+    #### Handling secondary truncation point
+    When a replication starts, Replicant establishes a `$replication_truncation_point` entry in the [`syslogshold` system table](https://help.sap.com/docs/SAP_ASE/ad4a1ddf1bf34768841bd09d1eddf434/ab93c51bbc2b1014b3d7b91d5bc8eca3.html?q=syslogshold).
+This indicates an ongoing replication process.
+While Replicant is working, it advances the replication truncation point at regular intervals, according to the amount of data that has already been copied to the target.

+    Once Replicant establishes the `$replication_truncation_point` entry, you must keep Replicant running at all times to prevent the database log from becoming excessively large.
+To stop the replicant task permanently, remove the replication truncation point:

+    ```SQL
+    dbcc settrunc('ltm','ignore')
+    ```

+    After removing the truncation point, you cannot resume the replication job.
+If automatic trunction is enabled, ASE continues to automatically truncate the log at the checkpoints.

 For a detailed explanation of configuration parameters in the Extractor file, read [Extractor Reference]({{< ref "../configuration-files/extractor-reference" >}} "Extractor Reference").